xpmethod/decolonization/README.md

 Inter-Disciplinary Centre for Decolonization Studies as an institutional base from which to deepen the research program and further develop the international collaboration initiated by this project.

+[^1]: Dahlia El-Tayeb M. Gubara, *Al Azhar and the Orders of Knowledge*,
+    PhD thesis, Columbia University, 2013

+[^2]: James N. Karioki, "African Scholars versus Ali Mazrui,"
+    *Transition*, No. 45, 1974.
+For Ali Mazrui's response, see, Ali Mazrui, "Africa, my conscience and I," *Transition*, No. 46, 1974

+[^3]: Rajat Neogy was jailed by Milton Obote on sedition charges in
+    1968. *Transition* was revived in Ghana in 1971, and its editorship was taken over by Wole Soyinka in 1973.
+It folded in 1976 for financial reasons, and was then revived in 1991 by Henry Louis Gates, Jr., who brought it to the W.E.B.
+Du Bois Institute for African and African-American Research at Harvard University where it continues to be based, dislocated both in terms of its vision as its place.

+[^4]: Paul Theroux, "Tarzan is an Expatriate," *Transition*, No. 32,
+    August-September 1967, Kampala.